-Then to find the exact times for when to plant each vegetable, make sure to download my free garden schedule below.
+Then to find the exact times for when to plant each vegetable, make sure to download my free garden schedule.
 It’s a printable that will allow you to fill in the dates no matter what zone you are in!

 If you would like to check out an awesome book that covers great information about gardening check out High-Yield Vegetable Gardening (amazon).
 It is a book that I am always referring to and constantly learning from.

 I recommend it to all whether you’re a beginner or expert gardener!
 It goes more in depth than any other gardening book I’ve read and it teaches so much more than what is expected.